geod/w4156-boilerplate-gcloud/README.md

 ### step 8: Setting secret in Circle CI
 1. Go to <a href='https://circleci.com'> CircleCI </a> -> click on `app`
 2. Click on `Projects`
-3. Click on little gear (notation for settings!) that is next to your project which is `advse-boilerplate`
+3. Click on little gear (notation for settings!) that is next to your project which is `ase-boilerplate`
 4. Click on `Environment Variables`
 5. Click on `Add Variable`
 6. For Name: `CLIENT_SECRET`
 7. Now, go to the folder where JSON file is downloaded previously and run this command: <br/>
-    `base64 <advse-boilerplate-some-number>.json | pbcopy`
+    `base64 <ase-boilerplate-some-number>.json | pbcopy`
    It encodes the file into base64 format and copies into your clipboard.
 8. Now go back to browser and for value: press the paste buttons (CMD + V on Mac / CTRL + V on windows)

 ### step 8: Update circle.yaml file
-In your local repository, update `circle.yaml` file by replacing the <your-project-id> in `gcloud config set project` with your project id from google cloud.
+In your local repository, update `circle.yaml` file by replacing the `<your-gcloud-project-id>` with your project id from google cloud.

 Then,